 To qualify for a CR1 or IR1 visa, the U.S. petitioner must:

-The U.S. petitioner must be at least 18 years old, and be able to prove he or she is a United States citizen or green card holder.
+The U.S. petitioner must be able to prove he or she is a United States citizen or green card holder.
 The process for green card holders can take up to two years or longer.

 Be Legally Married to Your Spouse

 The couple must be legally married.
 Make sure that if it was a religious ceremony, it is recognized and legally documented by the government of the country the marriage took place in.

 Meet the Income Requirements